Menu

 Automation Hooks

-Use automation hooks to preserve session context, capture durable outcomes, and reload only the memories that should survive into the next session.
+Use automation hooks to preserve session context, capture reviewable outcome candidates, and reload only the memories that should survive into the next session.

 Hosted Core + Snipara Sandbox Edge